 Teacher-Directed Tour: Teachers are welcome to lead student groups visiting the Forbidden City exhibition.
-When you arrive, older student groups with an adult chaperone may use the floor plan of the exhibition (see p.
+When you arrive, use the floor plan of the exhibition (see p.
 5) to locate and investigate key objects.
 At lower grade levels, group interactions should be facilitated by a teacher or chaperone.
 If you are bringing a large group of students, we ask that you form smaller groups of about ten students, each accompanied by an adult chaperone.